The Beach Boys

-The Beach Boys began as a garage band, managed by the Wilsons' father, Murry, with Brian serving as composer, arranger, producer, and de facto leader.
-In 1963, they enjoyed their first national hit with "Surfin' U.S.A.", beginning a string of top-ten singles that reflected a southern California youth culture of surfing, cars, and romance, dubbed the "California sound".
+They formed as a garage band centered on Brian's songwriting and managed by the Wilsons' father, Murry.
+Jardine was briefly replaced by David Marks during 1962–1963.
+In 1962, they enjoyed their first national hit with "Surfin' Safari", beginning a string of hit singles that reflected a southern California youth culture of surfing, cars, and romance, dubbed the "California sound".
 They were one of the few American rock bands to sustain their commercial standing during the British Invasion.
-Starting with 1965's The Beach Boys Today!, they abandoned beachgoing themes for more personal lyrics and ambitious orchestrations.
-In 1966, the Pet Sounds album and "Good Vibrations" single raised the group's prestige as rock innovators.
-After scrapping the Smile album in 1967, Brian gradually ceded control of the group to his bandmates.
+1965 saw the addition of Bruce Johnston to the band, as well as Brian's move away from beach-going themes for more introspective lyrics and ambitious studio productions.
+In 1966, the Pet Sounds album and "Good Vibrations" single raised the group's prestige as rock innovators; both are now widely considered to be among the greatest and most influential works in popular music history.